wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 10 And it was so , that when they had come as nigh as they could unto the city with their heavy ships , some of which carried an hundred of the destroying engines , they cast anchor :

-11 And lo , after having passed a certain dangerous place called Pass Christian , they prepared their boats , containing more than a thousand men , and sent them in great numbers against the boats of Columbia that were upon the waters of the lakes about the city.
+11 And lo , after having passed a certain dangerous place called Pass Christian , they prepared their boats , containing more than a thousand men , and sent them in great numbers against the boats of Columbia that were upon the waters of the lakes about the city.*

+* Lakes Borgue and Ponchartrain.

 12 Now these small vessels of Columbia were commanded by Thomas , a brave man , whose sir-name was Jones , and he gave them hindrance.